 Growing up we were all taught the value of the dollar.
 Some of us have our vices in which the value of the dollar seems to disappear but we also have things that make us overly aware of the price of the dollar.
 Grocery shopping is something we all have to do, it is pretty avoidable unless you eat out for every meal–even then, you can still pay attention or ask where the restaurant sources its food from.
 The next time you go to the grocery store, there are some items that I would recommend not budging on the price for.
-These are my top 3 items that are totally worth every penny.
+These are my picks for Top 3 Health Foods that are totally worth every penny.

 Free Range or Pasture Raised Eggs